Rapptz/discord.py/docs/migrating_to_async.rst

     if client.servers[0].name == "test":
         # do something

-Since they are no longer ``list``\s, they no longer support indexing or any operation other than iterating.
+Since they are no longer :obj:`list`\s, they no longer support indexing or any operation other than iterating.
 In order to get the old behaviour you should explicitly cast it to a list.

 .. code-block:: python3